Help Center> Scalable File Service> FAQs> Networks> Does the Security Group of a VPC Affect the Use of SFS?

-Updated on 2023-07-26 GMT+08:00
+Updated on 2024-06-27 GMT+08:00

-A security group is a collection of access control rules for servers that have the same security protection requirements and are mutually trusted in a VPC.
-After a security group is created, you can create different access rules for the security group to protect the servers that are added to this security group.
+A security group is a collection of access control rules for cloud servers that have the same security protection requirements and are mutually trusted in a VPC.
+After a security group is created, you can create different access rules for the security group to protect the cloud servers that are added to this security group.
 The default security group rule allows all outgoing data packets.
-Servers in a security group can access each other without the need to add rules.
+Cloud servers in a security group can access each other without the need to add rules.
 The system creates a security group for each cloud account by default.
 Users can also create custom security groups by themselves.

-After an SFS Turbo file system is created, the system automatically enables the security group port required by the NFS protocol.
-This ensures that the SFS Turbo file system can be accessed by your servers and prevents file system mounting failures.
-The inbound ports required by the NFS protocol are ports 111, 445, 2049, 2051, 2052, and 20048.
-If you need to change the enabled ports, choose Access Control > Security Groups of the VPC console and locate the target security group.
+For an SFS Turbo file system, the system automatically enables the security group ports required by the NFS protocol after the file system is created.
+This ensures that the SFS Turbo file system can be successfully mounted to your servers.
+The inbound ports required by the NFS protocol are ports 111, 2049, 2051, 2052, and 20048.
+If you need to change the enabled ports, go to the VPC console, choose Access Control > Security Groups, locate the target security group, and change the ports.
+You are advised to use an independent security group for an SFS Turbo file system to isolate it from service nodes.

-Example Value
+Example Configuration

 • Inbound rule